OUR STORY

 Mission control and my astronaut daughter wearing the Apollo XI suit I made.

-As a NASA fanboy, I fell in love with the Omega Speedmasters that were flown on Apollo XI.
-When my wife was pregnant with my daughter, I set a goal to buy a pre-owned Speedy- and I did just that.
-I planned to wear the watch daily and pass it down to my children some day.
+As a lifelong NASA fan, I fell in love with the Omega Speedmasters flown on Apollo XI.
+When my wife was pregnant with our daughter, I set a goal to buy a pre-owned Speedy—and I did just that.
+I planned to wear it daily and someday pass it down to my children.

-As an Industrial Designer, the itch to customize my watch was inevitable.
-Customizing watches can come with a bit of a stigma, but I knew I had to make it my own.
+As an Industrial Designer, the urge to customize my watch was inevitable.
+I know watch modification can carry a bit of stigma, but I wanted mine to feel personal.
 I swapped the bracelet for a vintage one.
-I swapped the caseback with a vintage service part.
-I even swapped the dial with one that looked liked it was from 1969.
-And this is where the radial bezel came in.
-Either on Astronaut Al Worden's wrist, or on the Alaska prototypes, it has always been my favorite bezel design.
-I simply love it.
+I replaced the caseback with an old service part.
+I even sourced a dial that looked like it came straight out of 1969.
+And then came the bezel—the design I’ve always loved, whether on Astronaut Al Worden’s wrist or on the Alaska Prototypes: the radial bezel.